NovaGaia/gatsby-plugin-rgpd-acceptance/README.md

         },
         cookiesList: [
           // At least one is required (otherwise, what is the point of installing this plugin).
+          // See below for all explaination
           {
             key: `google-analitics`, // Required, your internal key
             publicName: `Google Analytics`, // Required, a Friendly Name
             publicDescription: `GA Description`, // Required, a Friendly Description
             type: `analytic`, // Required, a type/usage of script, chose one of them `ads|analytic|api|comment|other|social|support|video`
-            mandatory: false, // Boolean Required, set if this script is mandatory
+            mandatory: true, // Boolean Required, set if this script is mandatory
             urlToCall: `https://test.io`, // Optional (otherwise, enter `scriptToInclude`), the url of your script.
             scriptToInclude: `<script>console.info('Testing script is loaded')</script>`, // Optional (otherwise, enter `urlToCall`), the url of your script.
           },